A Complete Guide to Private Adoptions in Missouri

 - Fully licensed – This means the agency should be held to the highest standards as mandated by local, state, and federal laws.

-You should also choose an agency that has a large staff of experienced caseworkers who are responsive and willing to be by your side at every step.
+You should also choose a Missouri adoption agency that has a large staff of experienced caseworkers who are responsive and willing to be by your side at every step.
 They should be able to tell you if domestic adoption is right for you.
-However, if you’re ever uncertain about anything a private adoption agency is telling you, don’t hesitate to contact a Missouri family law attorney.
+However, if you’re ever uncertain about anything an adoption agency is telling you, don’t hesitate to contact a Missouri family law attorney.

 While every adoption is different, here is a typical snapshot of what yours will look like in steps: